Toszxx/Toszxx/README.md

 - 👋 I’m @Toszxx
-- 👀 I’m interested in AI, Automatization and Big Data Structures
+- 👀 The true master of none
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning... yeah nice try.
-- 📫 How to reach me...
-Comment or sth, idk
+- 📫 How to reach me... find me and give me a paper plane